OfirGavish/EntraExtension/README.md

 ### 1. Install the Extension
 1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions`
+2. Open Microsoft Edge and go to `edge://extensions` (or `chrome://extensions` for Chrome)
-3. Enable "Developer mode" (toggle in top right)
+3. Enable "Developer mode" (toggle in bottom left for Edge, top right for Chrome)
 4. Click "Load unpacked" and select the `EntraExtension` folder
 5. Note the Extension ID that appears (you'll need this for Azure setup)